 Supporting workers while they are in Australia

-The wellbeing of Pacific and Timorese workers in Australia is of the highest priority for the Australian Government.
+The wellbeing of Pacific and Timor-Leste workers in Australia is of the highest priority for the Australian Government.
 All participating workers have the same rights and protections as Australian workers.

-A range of measures are in place to protect workers, including vetting of employers and stringent criteria for participation, a rigorous monitoring and compliance framework including site visits and spot checks, regular reporting requirements and a welfare hotline.
+A range of measures are in place to protect workers, including vetting of employers and stringent criteria for participation, a rigorous monitoring and compliance framework including site visits and spot checks, regular reporting requirements and a support service phone line.
 Workers are also encouraged and supported to connect to their local communities in rural and regional Australia.